Deepak9717/To-Do-List/README.md

 # MERN Stack Todo Application

 Hello , I'm Deepak Kumar.
 In this repository I have build a 'MERN Stack TODO App'.
-Using 'Node.js, Express.js, MongoDB, React.js & CSS'.
+It is used to organize the tasks and works that needs to be completed.

 ### Development with MERN Stack Todo Application